yaybu/touchdown/docs/config/aws/ec2.rst

     .. attribute:: load_balancers

-        A list of touchdown.aws.elb.LoadBalancer resources.
-As instances are created by the auto scaling group they are added to these load balancers.
+        A list of :class:`~touchdown.aws.elb.LoadBalancer` resources.
+As
+        instances are created by the auto scaling group they are added to these load balancers.

 Key Pair